llms.txt for Webflow: Pros, Risks and What’s Next

 1. Greater compliance from AI companies

-As regulatory pressure builds globally around AI transparency, more LLM companies will be expected to respect llm.txt files.
+As regulatory pressure builds globally around AI transparency, more LLM companies will be expected to respect llms.txt files.
 This could include adherence as part of industry standards or even legal frameworks, especially in the EU and US.

 2. Integration with web platforms like Webflow